CommodoreOS/PCUAE/README.md

 You can run AGS Mode(A500 Games Selector 1.4) on THEA500 Mini from Startup, load a collection of games and apps on the Arcade Games Selector.

-There are more features on THEC64 cause its been out longer then THEA500 Mini and its not locked down like THEA500 Mini is, I think RGL did this cause of other hackers out there that take others work and hack into to Mini Consoles and then add games to it for money, like the (TBM)True Blue Mini USB Stick, its to stop this kind of thing happerening again, the True Blue Mini was a USB Stick that had games on it that could be loaded into THEC64 Mini Carousel so it changed the games on the carousel but you could only buy it, it was not free, they hacked the PS Classic and Mega Drive Mini too so its understandable, True Blue Mini was a copy of PCUAE, it uses the same code, the people behind TBM have been now charged with copyright theft in the US so no more TBM, but one goes another takes its place... :(
+There are more features on THEC64 cause its been out longer then THEA500 Mini and its not locked down like THEA500 Mini is, I think RGL did this cause they do not like there machines being modified.